 Does Gundry Total Restore Work?

 It's difficult to say if it works or not without clinical proof.
-The lack of research on Gundry supplements is odd since Dr. Gundry is a physician.
-That said research exists on some of the ingredients in the supplement so that's good.
-While results may vary, it's possible it may help some people.
+The lack of research on Gundry supplements is odd since Dr. Gundry is a physician and understands the benefits of peer-reviewed clinical evidence.
+While there is research on some of the ingredients in the supplement, the amounts appear to be less than that used in clinical trials.